dewbror/breakanoid/README.md

 TODO
 ----
+- Change name of deletion_queue to deletion_stack.
-- Fix "clone_dependencies.bat"
+- Fix "clone_dependencies.bat".
-- Improve the "How to Build" section
+- Improve the "How to Build" section.

 Dependencies
 ------------